LLNL/merlin/docs/source/modules/contribute.rst

 Merlin uses a rough approximation of the Git Flow branching model.
 The develop branch contains the latest contributions, and main is always tagged and points to the latest stable release.

 If you're a contributor, try to test and run on develop.
 That's where all the magic is happening (and where we hope bugs stop).

+More detailed information on contributing can be found on the :doc:`Contributing page<../merlin_developer>`.